RanitManik/MultiNotes/CONTRIBUTING.md

 Ensure these are set in your deployment environment:

 - `DATABASE_URL`: Production database connection
-- `JWT_SECRET`: Secure random string for JWT signing
+- `NEXTAUTH_URL`: Base URL of your application
+- `NEXTAUTH_SECRET`: Secret for NextAuth session encryption

 ## Community Guidelines